GeekinaCave/better_ore_icons/README.md

-# My_own_pollution
+# Better ore Icons
-an alternative version for the sprite of pollution in the map game.
+Because this is still not a thing for some reason...

+It adds the updated icons of ores in factorio, compatible with "Realistic Ores" too.